School choice in the United States

 Education Next, "As Many More States Enact Education Savings Accounts, Implementation Challenges Abound," August 1, 2023

-In 2023, five states created new ESA programs to provide students with taxpayer funding for K-12 private education expenses.
-Trifecta status reflects partisan control of state government at the time ESA program was expanded or created.
+Five states created new ESA programs to provide students with taxpayer funding for K-12 private education expenses.
+Trifecta status reflects partisan control of state government at the time the legislation was signed into law.

 • Arkansas (Republican trifecta): Gov. Sarah Huckabee Sanders (R) signed the Arkansas LEARNS Act on March 9, creating, among other things, Education Freedom Accounts.
 The accounts provide eligible students with around $6,600 for eligible expenses.
 In the 2025-26 school year, eligibility will expand to include all students.[34][35][36]